 I recently attended a local cybersecurity networking group and a debate broke out over what the definition of an "insider threat" really is.
 A couple of business leaders became agitated at the term.
 They argued that referring to their employees as "insider threats" would only bring down morale and increase turnover.
 The truth is, your employees are most definitely your insider threats.
 It doesn't mean that they are ill-intended or malicious.
-In fact, studies show that most insider attacks are a result of well-intended employees who made a poor security decision followed by catastrophic consequences for the company.
+In fact, studies show that most insider attacks are a result of well-intended employees who made poor security decisions followed by catastrophic consequences for the company.
 MOST data breaches are caused by insider threats.

 What is an Insider Threat?

 Yes, it's true that insider threats can be malicious external actors that want to get inside your network and do harm.
-However, the term can also refer to contractors, business associates and employees who may release information unknowingly.
+However, the term can also refer to contractors, business associates, and employees who may release information unknowingly.
 Anyone who has access to inside information about your company is an insider threat.
 Think about all of the information that could be used against you.
-Some of your valuable information includes your company's security practices, your organization's data and personal information about anyone in your corporate network.
+Some of your valuable information includes your company's security practices, your organization's data, and personal information about anyone in your corporate network.

 This is why business security cannot be left to security software and the IT team.
-Your entire enterprise, vendors and business associates are responsible for your security.
-The friendly receptionist, the employees outside on a smoke break, the copier repair man, the sales manager who posts on social media every time he leaves the house; these are the people who may not realize the information they are leaking even when unintentional.
+Your entire enterprise, vendors, and business associates are responsible for your security.
+The friendly receptionist, the employees outside on a smoke break, the copier repairman, the sales manager who posts on social media every time he leaves the house; these are the people who may not realize the information they are leaking even when unintentional.

 Moreover, what seems like harmless information can be compiled together to help an attacker have just enough details to craft a realistic phishing email.
 For example, imagine this scenario.
 You are having a conversation about how you've been helping your daughter apply to numerous scholarships over the past few months with the hopes that she could land something to help with college expenses.
 A nearby stranger hears this conversation and instantly knows how to craft the perfect phishing email to target you.
 The attacker already has your email because it's been breached previously and has purchased rights to the breached list on the black market.
 You receive an email that says that you have won a scholarship for $1,000.00.
-This email seems legitimate, I mean after all you do not remember every website you've visited during this process.
+This email seems legitimate, I mean, after all, you do not remember every website you've visited during this process.
 You are provided with a link to claim your winnings.
 You are now asked to provide some more personal information to collect the award.
-You think, FINALLY all this work has paid off!
+You think, FINALLY, all this work has paid off!
 YOU HAVE BEEN PHISHED.

 Where You May Have Dropped the Ball

-- You are not testing your employees security by phishing them.
+- You are not testing your employees' security by phishing them.